Etiqutte at a Japanese Shinto Shrine

 Also, another bow in gratitude when done is customary.

 So, if you go to Japan, or visit a shrine outside of Japan (one such existed back near Seattle, nice folks there), just remember these steps and you’ll do just fine.
-Don’t forget to toss in a small donation (coins are enough) to help support the shrine.
+Don’t forget to toss in a small donation (coins are enough) to help support the temple.

 Namu Amida Butsu